 - Budget reflective of FY 26 millage rate, should this be increased for new programs and capital projects.
-Reinvest in road resurfacing and infrastructure. - Increase funding for road resurfacing. - Replenish to 25% reserves in General Fund and all other appropriate funds.
+Reinvest in road resurfacing and infrastructure. - Replenish to 25% reserves in General Fund and all other appropriate funds.
+Reserves are currently at 20.06%. - ~~Increase funding for road resurfacing.~~ Removed